Sony Mobile has a tendency to launch a new smartphone every six months and it seems it has no intention of slowing down.

 Sony is one of Qualcomm's most loyal fans, with all its Xperia flagships featuring the latest and greatest Snapdragon chip at their time of launch.
 With that in mind we would expect any new Xperia flagships to follow suit.

-It will depend on when the device or devices launch, but we'd expect to see either the Snapdragon 821, or the Snapdragon 830 under the hood of the next Xperia.
-Rumour has it we can also expect 4GB of RAM.
+It will depend on when the device or devices launch, but we'd expect to see either the Snapdragon 821, or the Snapdragon 835 under the hood of the next Xperia.
+The SD835 is said to be arriving on the Samsung Galaxy S8 first, which isn't due out until April, suggesting Sony will either have to delay launch or run on the older chip, like the LG G6 is said to be doing.

-Other hardware specs have yet to be detailed but an educated guess would suggest at least 32GB of internal storage, microSD support and around a 3000mAh battery.
+Other hardware specs have yet to be detailed, except for the mid-range devices also rumoured to be appearing, but an educated guess would suggest the next flagships will offer at least 32GB of internal storage, microSD support and around a 3000mAh battery.

 Sony Xperia X2: Software

-We'd hope that any devices launching at either CES or MWC would come with Android 7.1 Nougat from the box, though that might not be the case.
+We'd hope that any devices launching at MWC would come with Android 7.1 Nougat from the box, though that might not be the case.

 Sony Xperia X2: Conclusion

-Will we see new Sony phones at CES 2017?
+Will we see new Sony phones at MWC 2017?
 Who knows.
-If we don't, there is a very good chance we will see at least one new Xperia at MWC.
+There is a very good chance we will see at least one new Xperia at MWC but whether it will be the flagship we've all been waiting for is not clear.

 Watch this space as we will be updating this feature as soon as we hear any more rumours.